kaywina/docs-layer/tech-blog/blog/2025-09-11-zendesk-mock-server.md

 print("PARSED VALUE:", resp_detailed.parsed)
 ```

-Using the Zendesk API from our previous article, you should see Status 200 and Lorem Ipsum text in the parsed value.
+Using the Zendesk API from our previous article, you should see `STATUS: 200` and placeholder (Lorem Ipsum) text in the parsed value.

 :::tip
 If you run into problems, you may need to set up your virtual environment again.
-Run `python3 -m venv .venv1` and `source .venv/bin/activate` then `pip install help-center-api-client`.
+Run `python3 -m venv .venv` and `source .venv/bin/activate` then `pip install help-center-api-client`.
 Make sure you are in the same directory as your `pyproject.toml` file!
 :::

 ---